-Businesses all over the world are failing on digital transformation, however Australian organisations seem to be struggling more than others after placing second bottom in the most recent ‘Digital Maturity Index’.
+Businesses all over the world are failing on digital transformation, however, Australian organisations seem to be struggling more than others after placing second-last in the most recent ‘Digital Maturity Index’.

 According to research done by McKinsey, 70% of all digital transformations fail and Gartner say that just 8% of Australian enterprises are getting results from their digital transformation activities.
 There’s lots of reason as to why this is the case, but there’s one key problem that seems to be at the root of many of them: businesses have been throwing technology at the problem and buying the next new SaaS platform will not provide you with transformative results no matter how much the advert for it says that it will.

 I’ve spoken before about the need for organisations to focus on service transformation, rather than digital transformation, and I believe that many of the problems that businesses are having with digital transformation are as a result of the almost myopic view that technology is the answer.
 Instead of starting with a technology set that will simply digitise the analogue or, worse still, just move what you have to the cloud, you need to think about the core issues that you’re looking to fix and what you want your end-state (and service) to be.

 Your organisation is large and complex, with unique ways of operating, skill-sets and technologies; and only through the lens of your organisation’s own circumstances and goals can you work to find solutions that will deliver the outcomes that you want.